Phildizzle/Coursera_DataCleaning_PA3/README.md

 ## Coursera_DataCleaning_PA3 Tidy Mean and Standard Deviation Data from the UCI HAR Data Set
-This repository contains all documents necessary to complete the programming assignment for Coursera's Data Cleaning course by the phenomenal Jeffrey Peng!
+This repository contains all documents necessary to complete the programming assignment for Coursera's Data Cleaning course by the phenomenal Roger Peng!

 ## The Data